RandomRohit-hub/fake-news-Predictor/README.md

 - **Classifier**: Logistic Regression.

 ## 🤝 Contributing
-Feel free to fork this repository and submit pull requests.
+Feel free to fork this repository and submit pull requests

 ## 📜 License
 This project is licensed under the **MIT License**.